Parent & Student Handbook

 3) If your child needs to take any form of medication at school, a signed note from the parent along with a consent/request form signed by the physician must be presented in the office.
 Medication will be kept and dispensed through the clinic.
 Please contact our school nurse, to discuss further specifics regarding your child’s medical needs if need be.

 4) Any child with a fever of 101 degrees or higher will be sent home and will need to remain out of school until the child is fever free (without the help of medicine) for a 24 hour period.
-Any student who presents with flu-like symptoms will be “sent home” (parent or guardian will be called to pick child up ASAP) and remain home until the symptoms have gone away completely for at least 24 hours without the help of medication.
+Any student who presents with flu like symptoms will be “sent home” (parent or guardian will be called to pick child up ASAP) and remain home until the symptoms have gone away completely for at least 24 hrs. without the help of medication.

 SCHOOL TO HOME COMMUNICATION

-2) District Website: The WCSD website address is: www.washoeschools.net
+2) District Website: The new WCSD website address is : www.washoeschools.net

-4) Blackboard “ConnectEd” Phone calls and Emails: These phone calls will be made by school or district administration to remind you of school or district events or update you of emergency situations.
+4) Blackboard “ConnectEd” Phone calls and Emails : These phone calls will be made by school or district administration to remind you of school or district events or update you of emergency situations.
+Please make sure that your primary phone number in Infinite Campus is up to date as this is the number that Connect Ed calls and texts will come to.
+Also, make sure that your email address is current for weekly Connect Ed emails.

-6) School staff email: Everyone on our staff has an email address.
+5) School staff email: Everyone on our staff as an email address.
 These are available to you on our school website under the STAFF link.
+Please call the school office vs. emailing the teacher for an emergency such as a change in pick-up as teachers may not have the ability to check email throughout the school day.

 NOTE: Washoe County School District’s “Student Conduct Code” (#5131) states: “It is expected that all students of the Washoe County School District will conduct themselves in proper and exemplary manner.”